Scroll down for home learning packs

 - Named water bottles should be brought in everyday and placed in the trays.

-Mr Loizides, Mrs Cantillon, Mrs Nassiri, Mrs Davis, Mrs Latham
+Mr Loizides, Miss Cantillon, Mrs Nassiri, and Mrs Latham

 The Year Four Team